redshx86/tapectl/README.md

 `tapectl -w folder.zip`

-Data will be padded with 00's to nearest multiple of block size.
-When block size not set, program uses device default block size for padding.
-You can check current block size with drive info command:
+When using fixed block mode, data will be padded with 00's to nearest multiple of block size.
+You can check current block size with drive info command.

 `tapectl -i`